codepath/android_guides/Styling-UI-Screens-FAQ.md

 Fonts can be customized fairly easily using this [[custom fonts|Working-with-the-TextView#using-custom-fonts]] guide.
 Be aware that custom fonts can cause performance issues if used too much.

-#### How do I customize the border or outline of an image, text field or another view?
+#### How do I customize the border or outline of a text field or another view?

 You can add a border to any view by creating a "drawable shape xml" and applying that as the `android:background` of the view.
 Create an XML file in `res/drawable` called `shape_view_border.xml`: